ADVICE FROM PSC PATIENTS TO THE NEWLY DIAGNOSED

 “Find a doctor who is familiar with PSC.”

 - Some people see a hepatologist or a gastroenterologist, and some see both.
-If you live in a rural area, some people travel to a large medical center intermittently, or for a consultation for a second opinion.
-If at all possible, find a doctor who is familiar with PSC.
+Find a doctor who is familiar with PSC.
 If that’s not possible, be prepared to update your doctor about current PSC resources.
+Some people find it helpful to get a second opinion.

 - Support groups and other PSCers can be invaluable in this regard.
 Symptoms get shared, medications and new research are discussed, and questions can be answered.
 Again, it's important to talk with your doctor if you want to change your current treatment or try a new medicine.